horm-database/server/README.md

       "updated_at": "2025-01-03T21:20:18.334081+08:00",
       "id": 2,
       "image": "SU1BR0UuUENH",
-      "article": "Design and analysis of algorithms and data structures", "identify": 2024070733,
+      "article": "practice and theory of programming language and systems design", "identify": 2024070733,
-      "name": "jerry",
+      "name": "liskov",
       "score": 92.3,
       "created_at": "2025-01-03T21:20:18.33408+08:00"
     }